ismaelloveexcel/Secure-Renewals-2/README.md

 ## Deployment Notes
 - Configure HTTPS termination at your ingress or proxy layer.
 - Set `ALLOWED_ORIGINS` in the backend `.env` to the deployed frontend URL (comma-separated for multiples).
+- Run `uv run alembic upgrade head` after configuring your database credentials before starting the API in new environments.
 - Run backend and frontend as separate services or containers; no Replit-specific files remain.
 - Update `backend/uv.lock` via `uv lock` in a networked environment before production deployment.